zacharyw/rails-5-docker-webpacker-quickstart/README.md

 * **--skip-test** - We're going to install Rspec, so we don't need the unit test framework that comes with rails.
 * **--webpack** - Tells Rails to go ahead and install webpack.

-If everyone went well you should have a directory full of Rails boilerplate.
+If everything went well you should have a directory full of Rails boilerplate.

 ### Re-build web image